wagenadl/ppersist/README.md

 reloads the saved variables and dumps them into the global namespace.

-This packages offers the closest pythonic equivalent.
+This packages aims to offer the closest pythonic equivalent.
 With it, you can write

     ppersist.save("filename.pkl", variableA, variableB, ...)